 There are two main types of brain tumors, or abnormal growths in the brain: primary and metastases.
 Primary tumors grow from tissues in the brain while metastases are spread through the bloodstream from tumors found elsewhere in the body.
 Tumors can be malignant and may also put pressure on the brain as it grows, causing loss of vision, motor coordination and sometimes, seizures.

-Cancer growths can form on the brain or the pituitary gland, and can affect how your dog behaves and functions.
+Cancer growths in dogs can form on the brain or the pituitary gland, and can affect how your dog behaves and functions.
 Seizures can often accompany this abnormal behavior.
 An altered mental state, oversensitivity to pain and problems with vision are all signs of the presence of a brain tumor.
 Tumors are thought of as “intracranial” causes of seizures, and more commonly seen in older dogs (over five years).
 A brain tumor only accounts for three percent of all seizures in dogs.

 A significant injury to the skull could cause dog seizures as well.
 The injury would probably have cracked the skull, and your dog would not have the seizures right away.
 They might not be seen until weeks or even months after the initial injury.